Chronology

 Fall 1960

-Hangs untitled abstract canvases in former student Tom Doyle’s building so he can show them to Henry Geldzahler, curator at the Met, and Ivan Karp of Leo Castelli Gallery, but Doyle forgets to unlock the door to the building.39Oral history interview with Tom Doyle by Avis Berman, January 21, 2002, RLF Archives.
+During this time, continues to seek further gallery representation.
+Hangs untitled abstract canvases in former student Tom Doyle’s building so he can show them to Henry Geldzahler, a curator at the Met, and Ivan Karp of Leo Castelli Gallery, but Doyle forgets to unlock the door to the building.36Oral history interview with Tom Doyle by Avis Berman, January 21, 2002, RLF Archives.
 Brings them to Leo Castelli Gallery and shows them to the dealer and his former wife, Ileana Sonnabend.

 1961

-Regularly visits Martha Jackson Gallery, where he sees works by Jim Dine, Claes Oldenburg and Allan Kaprow.40Oral history interview with Roy Lichtenstein by Clare Bell, 1993, RLF Archives.
+Regularly visits Martha Jackson Gallery, where he sees works by Jim Dine, Claes Oldenburg and Allan Kaprow.37Oral history interview with Roy Lichtenstein by Clare Bell, 1993, RLF Archives.

 January 11–27, 1961

-Exhibits twelve abstract ribbon paintings at Douglass College.
+Exhibits abstract brushstroke paintings at Douglass College.
 One work is painted on several pieces of refrigerator-crate plywood nailed together.

 February 1961